submariner-io/submariner-website/src/content/deployment/with-discovery.md

 subctl deploy-broker --kubeconfig <PATH-TO-KUBECONFIG-BROKER> --service-discovery
 ```

-kubefed will be installed in the broker cluster, as lighthouse currently depends on it for resource distribution.
-This dependency will be eliminated in the future.

 #### Join Clusters

 To join all the other clusters with the broker cluster, run subctl using the broker-info.subm generated in the folder from which the previous step was run.

-{{% notice info %}}
-You will need a kubeconfig file with multiple contexts, a default admin context pointing to
-the cluster you're trying to join, and another context which provides access to the broker
-cluster from the previous step.
-This is a requirement from kubefedctl.
-{{% /notice %}}

 ```
 subctl join --kubeconfig <PATH-TO-KUBECONFIG-DATA-CLUSTER> broker-info.subm